nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 }
 ```

-Because `yFloor` starts from the bottom of the screen, the actual `y`-coordinate of the screen pixel needs to be calculated.
+Because `yFloor` starts from the bottom of the screen, the actual `y`-coordinate of the screen pixel must be calculated.

 For each pixel we'll determine how far from the screen plane that pixel is: